Piers Park

 Piers Park is a public park owned by Massport located on the southwest side of East Boston, overlooking Boston Harbor and downtown Boston.
 Designed by Pressley Associates Landscape Architects of Boston, the 6.5 acre park was conceived to reclaim a condemned industrial pier for recreational use, allowing residents and visitors direct access to the waterfront.

 The park consists of multiple trails paved in brick and granite from the pier's original 1870 seawalls; native salt-tolerant New England plants; more than thirty-two tree varieties; seasonal flowers; ornamental shrubs; and a 600 ft meandering brick pedestrian promenade with four smaller shade pavilions.
 One of the pavilions is dedicated to ship-builder Donald McKay; the largest pavilion is the Commons Pavilion, commissioned by MassPort to "pay tribute to the neighborhood's immigrant history," with twenty-four granite panels by artist William Reimann.

 There is also a play area and spray pool for children; a small exercise station; an amphitheater; and a community boating program, Piers Park Sailing Center.

-The park is slated for expansion in two further stages of development, phase II and phase III, which are proposed to increase the park's land area to 11+-acres.
+Phase II expanded the park in 2023, and a further phase III expansion is proposed, giving the park a total land area of 11+ acres.

 History

-The Bulldozers and Wood Island Park
+The bulldozers and Wood Island Park

 East Boston has shared an uneasy relationship with the Massachusetts Port Authority (Massport) since the first iteration of Boston's Logan Airport opened at then Jeffries Field in 1923.
 The relationship has been actively litigious since the 1960s, when the agency took control of a parcel of land at the northwest side of the expanding airfield, a parcel that included Frederick Law Olmsted's 46-acre Wood Island Park.
-Designed by Olmsted and opened in 1898, Wood Island Park was a mature, 46 acre park with an extensive slice of harbor waterfront, accessed by a tall parkway avenue of elm trees.
+Designed by Olmsted and opened in 1898, Wood Island Park was a mature, 46-acre park with an extensive slice of harbor waterfront, accessed by a tall parkway avenue of elm trees.

 The park was a recreational area for a neighborhood with, "fewer park and recreation facilities than other neighborhood in the city."
 The decision was made for it to be "taken" in 1969 to make way for expansion of Runway 15R/33L at Logan.
 Outside of the park's main gateway on Neptune Road parkway, abutting residents, formerly, with the convenient park access, owners on the "most prestigious street in East Boston," found themselves bought out of their homes and forced to relocate.
-Public opposition came to a head following the morning of April 23, when Massport Head, Edward J. King sent an unannounced crew to start work.
+Public opposition came to a head following the morning of April 23, when Massport head, Edward J. King, sent an unannounced crew to start work.
 "It was like a military operation." a witness recalled.
 "They came in with 36 men with chainsaws and massacred 36 trees in five minutes."
 In the days that followed, residents lay down in the streets to block bulldozers and supply trucks from reaching the construction zone.
 "In one day Wood Island Park was graded to the level of the existing runway.".